jctanner/odh-security-2.0/docs/BUG_TLS_001.md

 ## Summary

-kube-auth-proxy's OpenShift provider may fail to verify TLS certificates when connecting to OAuth servers on managed OpenShift clusters (ROSA, ARO, etc.) that use public CA certificates (e.g., Let's Encrypt).
-The issue stems from the provider's default behavior of only trusting the Kubernetes service account CA, which doesn't include public CAs.
+kube-auth-proxy's OpenShift provider may fail to verify TLS certificates when connecting to OAuth servers on managed OpenShift clusters (ROSA, ARO, etc.) that use Let's Encrypt certificates.
+The issue occurs when:
+1. The OAuth server hostname doesn't match the wildcard certificate in the service account CA bundle (e.g., `oauth.cluster.com` vs `*.apps.rosa.cluster.com`)
+2. The service account CA bundle is missing the ISRG Root X1 root certificate needed to validate Let's Encrypt certificate chains

+Some ROSA clusters work without the fix due to lucky wildcard domain matches that enable direct trust without chain validation.

 ---